Kong/docs.konghq.com/app/kubernetes-ingress-controller/1.2.x/index.md

 ---
+title: Kubernetes Ingress Controller
-title: Documentation for the Kong Ingress Controller
+subtitle: An ingress controller for the Kong Gateway
 ---

 ## Concepts